Price Floors: Empowering Producers with Solid Ground for Profitable Ventures

 • Research a specific industry in Canada that benefits from price floors.
 How do price floors impact producers in that industry?

 • Track the prices of a product that is subject to a price floor over a period of time.
-How do in market demand and supply affect the price stability of the product?
+How do fluctuations in market demand and supply affect the price stability of the product?

 Comments